"Mamanita get vibes o:" Dancegod Loyd gets Afronita's shy mum to show her moves

 In the video, DancegodLoyd invited Afronita's mum to try out the Tswala Bami dance move with him.

-For many fans of the viral dancers, the chemistry between Dancegod and Afronita's mum is their sign that Afronita is in safe hands as they thronged the comments section to share their admiration.
+For many fans of the viral dancers, the chemistry between Dancegod and Afronita's mum is a sign that Afronita is in safe hands as they thronged the comments section to share their admiration.

 Netizens react to Dancegod Loyd and Afronita's